stadium-software/css-utilities/README.md

 # CSS Utilities

-This module contains CSS classes that can beadded to the classes property of controls in applications to quickly achieve a number of effects.
+This module contains a set of CSS classes that can be added to the classes property of controls in applications to quickly apply a number of frequently-used styles.

 ## Version
 1.0 initial release